 BCS is a registered charity: No 292786

-Candidates can expect to gain knowledge and understanding in the following areas upon successful completion of the education and examination components related to this certification:
+Candidates can expect to gain knowledge and understanding in the following upon successful completion of this certification:

-Further information about the Intermediate Certificate in EU Code of Conduct in Data Centres can be obtained from our Accredited Training Providers.
+Further information about the Certificate in Data Protection can be obtained from our accredited Training Providers.